Also on this page:

 Alaska has only a few public colleges, and they are all within the University of Alaska system.
 This makes it easy to transfer most credits between University of Alaska campuses, including community colleges within the system.

-While general education requirements will transfer between University of Alaska universities and community colleges, there is not yet a common course collection.
-However, a transferable common collection of general education requirements is expected to be completed by Fall 2016.
+General education requirements will transfer between University of Alaska universities and community colleges.
 Additionally, the University of Alaska has begun to develop a statewide common course numbering system.
 In addition to four year institutions, all public community colleges in Alaska are within the University of Alaska system.
 Students can use the Student Transfer Credit Resource Site to determine whether courses will transfer to individual campuses.

 While individual college credits are not guaranteed to transfer, Alaska does guarantee transfer of associate degrees.
 Within the University of Alaska system, common core coursework for the General Education Requirements of baccalaureate degrees will transfer among campuses.